Rwenzori Mountains National Park

 Oliver's Pass, peak views, and a long descent into Kiharo.

-The day climbs toward McConnell's Prong and Oliver's Pass, with some of the best views of Mt Stanley, Mt Speke, Mt Baker, and Scott Elliott's Pass.
+The day climbs toward McConnell's Prong and Oliver's Pass at about 4,505 metres, with some of the best views of Mt Stanley, Mt Speke, Mt Baker, and Scott Elliott's Pass.
 Then the route cuts below Weismann's Peak and descends toward Kiharo Camp.

-• Optional Weismann's Peak can be discussed in advance.
+• Optional Weismann's Peak can be discussed in advance if conditions and timing allow.

-• The descent passes glacial debris, bogs, cliffs, and dense vegetation.
+• The descent passes glacial debris, bogs, cliffs, dense vegetation, and the Nyamwamba River confluence.

 Rwenzori waterfall and forest on the descent route